Operation Agas: Agas 4 and 5

 Two more Agas operations followed in July: Agas 4, consisting of three personnel under Major R. Blow, landed by PT boat in the Semporna area on 21 July.
-They were reinforced by some personnel from the North Borneo Armed Constabulary and the crew of a Royal Australian Navy whaleboat.
+They were reinforced by some personnel from the British North Borneo Constabulary and the crew of a Royal Australian Navy whaleboat.
 Meanwhile, personnel from Agas 5 under Major J. McLaren, landed around Lahad Datu on 27 July.

 On 7 August, three Agas 5 personnel and five local guerrillas moved to Talesai, to the north of Darvel Bay.
 Agas 4 was tasked with collecting information about Japanese troops in the Tawau–Mostyn and Lahad Datu area, ascertaining their strength, movements and combat capability.
 They also undertook minor harassment attacks and worked to recruit local guerillas, and continued operations until October 1945.
 Agas 5 also gathered intelligence information, establishing and maintaining contact with several agents in their area, and worked to establish hospitals and casualty collection points in the jungle, and worked to relieve food shortages in the area.
 They ceased operations on 10 September 1945; after this, Agas 5 personnel concentrated with Agas 4 around Semporna where a Catalina was to extract them.